datanav/docs/training/030_dtl/020_Beginner.rst

 Data types
 ^^^^^^^^^^

 Sesam has many built in data types.
-I will list and explain them simply here and refer you to the `documentation <https://docs.sesam.io/entitymodel.html>`_ for further information.
+These will be listed and briefly explained below.
+For further information refer to the `documentation <https://docs.sesam.io/entitymodel.html>`_.

 Dictionary: \`{"key": value}\`